thesaadarshad/myjson.tools/README.md

 - Inspired by the need for a privacy-first JSON tool
 - Built with love for the developer community
+- Thanks to Jos de Jong for jsonrepair and Tabular-JSON libraries
 - Thanks to all contributors and users

 ---